Derek Jacobi: Early life and education

-Derek George Jacobi was born on 22 October 1938 in Leytonstone, Essex, England (now part of East London), the only child of Daisy Gertrude (née Masters; 1910–1980), a secretary who worked in a drapery store in Leyton High Road, and Alfred George Jacobi (1910–1993), who ran a sweet shop and was a tobacconist in Chingford.
+Derek George Jacobi was born on 22 October 1938 in Leytonstone, Essex, England (now part of East London), the only child of Alfred George Jacobi (1910–1993), who ran a tobacconists-cum-sweet shop in Chingford, and Daisy Gertrude (née Masters; 1910–1980), a secretary.
 His patrilineal great-grandfather had emigrated from Germany to England during the 19th century.
 He also has a distant Huguenot ancestor.
 His family was working-class, and Jacobi describes his childhood as happy.
+When he was nine he contracted rheumatic fever and had to spend 18 months in bed.
+His parents moved his bed into the living room, where he spent his time listening to the radio and watching TV.
+This influence gave him a new accent and a desire to be an actor.

 In his teens he went to Leyton County High School for Boys, now known as the Leyton Sixth Form College, and became an integral part of the drama club, The Players of Leyton.

-While in the sixth form, he starred in a production of Hamlet, which was taken to the Edinburgh Festival Fringe and very well regarded.
-At 18 he won a scholarship to the University of Cambridge, where he studied history at St John's College and earned his degree.
-University contemporaries included Ian McKellen (who had a crush on him—"a passion that was undeclared and unrequited", as McKellen relates it) and Trevor Nunn.
+While in the sixth form, he starred in a production of Hamlet which was taken to the Edinburgh Festival Fringe and very well regarded.
+At 18, he won a scholarship to the University of Cambridge, graduating with a degree in history from St John's College.
+His university contemporaries included Ian McKellen who had a crush on him—"a passion that was undeclared and unrequited", as McKellen relates it — and Trevor Nunn.
 During his studies at Cambridge, Jacobi played many parts including Hamlet, which was taken on a tour to Switzerland, where he met Richard Burton.
-As a result of his performance of Edward II at Cambridge, Jacobi was invited to become a member of the Birmingham Repertory Theatre immediately upon his graduation in 1960.
+As a result of his performance of Edward II at Cambridge, Jacobi was invited to become a member of the Birmingham Repertory Theatre immediately after his graduation in 1960.